Kane Drummond: Macclesfield

 On 15 November 2022, it was announced that Drummond had signed for Northern Premier League Division One West leaders Macclesfield for an undisclosed fee.
 Drummond won Division One West for the second consecutive season in 2022–23.

 At the end of the 2023–24 season, he was named in the Premier Division's team of the season.

 Chesterfield

 On 9 May 2024, Drummond signed for newly promoted EFL League Two club Chesterfield on a one-year deal, after rejecting a new contract from Macclesfield.
 He made his debut as an 85th-minute substitute in a 1–1 draw with Swindon Town in the opening game of the season.

+Oldham Athletic

 On 4 October 2024, Drummond joined National League side Oldham Athletic on loan until 5 January 2025.

 He returned to Oldham in June 2025, this time on a permanent basis, signing a one-year deal.
+He had a one-year contract extension triggered at the end of the 2025–26 season.

 Personal life

 In 2025, Drummond was convicted of grievous bodily harm, receiving a suspended sentence and being ordered to complete 200 hours of community service following a violent incident on a night-out in Liverpool in December 2022.
 He had previously received a referral order, following a conviction for battery in his youth.
+Having failed to complete any of his community service, he returned to court in April 2026, receiving a fine of £50 having shown "an increased level of motivation" after being warned he may be sent to prison.